-If you purchase the Photo Package beforehand, the cost is $219.
+If you purchase the Photo Package beforehand, the cost is $229.
 This includes all images from your Swim with Dolphins interaction.
 As well as video.
-Along with 6 X 8 prints and a frame.

-The photos that you see in this review article of the dolphins, sharks and many of the Animal Trek Experience are all the photos that came with the Photo Package.
+The photos that you see in my review of the swimming with dolphins, sharks and many of the Animal Trek Experience are all the photos that came with the Photo Package.

-The BIG problem with the Photo Package – and I do mean big problem – is that the video is only supplied on a DVD.
+The BIG problem with the Photo Package – and I do mean big problem – is that the video is only supplied on a DVD (this was on my 2018 visit).
 In today’s technology era, this is just unheard of.